riceissa/issarice.com/wiki/about-the-site.md

 # Getting updates

-Since the site's source code is hosted on GitHub, one can simply use GitHub's RSS for the master branch, available [here](https://github.com/riceissa/riceissa.com/commits/master.atom).
+Probably the best way to get updates for the site is to use the [RSS feed](http://issarice.com/feed.xml), which includes only more important updates to the pages on the site.
-I tend to prefer incremental updates instead of massive updates, so most of the changes in there will be very insignificant (and probably not worth your time).
+However, since the site's source code is hosted on GitHub, one can also use [GitHub's RSS for the master branch](https://github.com/riceissa/riceissa.com/commits/master.atom), which includes all updates to pages---even very incremental ones.

 When I feel a page is "good enough", I will probably place a link to it on the front page, along with a possible status update on Facebook.